Retire in Portugal

 What is it like to retire in Portugal?

 "Retiring in Portugal offers many opportunities to live an enjoyable and active lifestyle.
 There is a growing expat community in Portugal, with many expats living in Portugal's vibrant cities and countryside.
 Portugal is home to many cultural attractions, including its beautiful landscapes, rich history, and diverse architecture.
 There are plenty of outdoor activities to take part in, ranging from beach days and excursions to hikes in the Portuguese hills.
 For those looking for a bit of nightlife, Portugal is home to great restaurants, wine bars, and lively venues.
-It is not difficult to find activities or events of interest to suit any taste," commented one retiree living in Portugal.
+It is not difficult to find activities or events of interest to suit any taste," explained one retiree living in Portugal.

 What advice do overseas retirees have for others considering retiring abroad?